Bold Street Art Prints for Maximalist Spaces

 What is a good bold art print?

-A good bold print has strong color or contrast, but also enough composition to stay readable.
+A good bold print has clear color or contrast, but also enough composition to stay readable.

 Can bold street art feel collectible?